Enactus World Cup 2019

 Enactus also presented four KPMG partners with the Enactus Champion Award for their dedication to the organization: Shaun Kelly, Chief Operating Officer, KPMG International; Lord Dr. Michael Hastings, KPMG Ambassador; Willy Kruh, Global Chairman, Consumer & Retail and National Industry Leader, KPMG in Canada; and Bernie Milano, Executive Director, KPMG Foundation, US.
 They were recognized for judging competitions, mentoring student teams, delivering inspiring presentations, securing funding and acting as the official scorer of the Enactus World Cup.

 KPMG’s dedication to lifelong learning, literacy and education goes beyond Enactus, with strategic partnerships with WE, Junior Achievement and One Young World.
 KPMG is committed to the 17 SDGs to make our world more prosperous, inclusive, sustainable and resilient.

 The 2020 Enactus World Cup will be held in Utrecht, The Netherlands during the week of 7 September 2020.

-Managing Director of Global Marketing Operations, Program Delivery and People Leader
+Managing Director of Global Marketing Operations, Program Delivery and Senior People Leader